 Accelerated Bachelor’s Degrees

 Accelerated bachelor’s degrees allow students to graduate in under four years.
-How fast they complete their studies depends on how fast-paced the degree is and how many previously-earned credit hours they can transfer.
+The speed at which they complete their studies depends on the degree’s pace and the number of previously earned credit hours they can transfer.

 Some undergraduate programs, for example, allow students to transfer the credits from an entire associate’s degree.
 Since these types of degrees are usually equivalent to the first two years of a bachelor’s degree, students can get their Bachelor of Science degree in as little as two years.